Stone pseudovarieties: Duality

-Theorem~\ref{t:Stone-to-Boole} shows that all Stone topological algebras are duals of Boolean algebras of clopen subsets of the term algebra satisfying~\eqref{eq:star}.
+In Corollary~\ref{c:Stone-to-Boole}, one may take $S$ to be the term algebra $T_\Omega(X)$ for a generating subset $X$ of~$T$.
+Then, Corollary~\ref{c:Stone-to-Boole} shows that all Stone topological algebras are duals of Boolean algebras of clopen subsets of a term algebra satisfying~\eqref{eq:star2}.
 This may be viewed as an alternative approach to duality compared with that adopted in~\cite{Gehrke:2016a}.